dlasky/grunt-hogan-static/README.md

 ### Options

 #### options.data
-Type: `Object`
+Type: `Object` or `String`
 Default value: `undefined`

-JSON object data to pass to hogan for templating
+JSON object data to pass to hogan for templating.
+If data is passed as a string (including grunt expansion) JSON will be read and stuffed into options.data. note that subsequent json will overwrite any existing keys

 #### options.usePartials
-Type: `Boolean`
+Type: `Boolean` or `String`
 Default value: `false`

-A Boolean that tells the task to cache discovered templates for use as partials
+A Boolean that tells the task to cache discovered templates for use as partials.
+If the value is a string this is treated as a file path (including grunt expansion) to search for partials.
+In this use case it is assumed that files on the regular file path are NOT partials.

 #### options.delimiters
 Type: `String`